DECODEproject/whitepaper/conceptual_framework.md

 We require a mechanism for controlling access to either large datasets or streams of data.
 Perhaps I wish to publish a dataset including all my movement data from my phone for the last two months and yet control access to certain attributes.

 This is also an ongoing research topic within DECODE.
-Potential options arE:
+Potential options are:

 - Encrypt each data item in the list as above
 - Separate the data into "columns" ie. each data attribute is becomes an array of values and these are then encrypted using ABE